-The entry point for Blackboard is available at https://learn.rochester.edu.
+The School of Nursing's Learning Management System is Blackboard Learn, where students will access all their classes.
 It is normally available 24 hours a day, 7 days a week, and may be accessed either on or off campus.
-All students should be aware of their Blackboard accounts.
-If you have taken courses at the School of Nursing (including FastTrack courses) or have taken online employee refresher lessons from Strong or Highland Hospitals, you will use the same Blackboard account.
-If you are new to the University, your Blackboard log-in will be sent to you.
+URMC students (including the School of Nursing) log in using their URMC Active Directory accounts.
+Students who have previously taken courses at the School of Nursing (including non-matriculated courses), will use the same account.
+Matriculated students who are new to the University can find their URMC Active Directory login information in their Incoming Student Portal.
+Non-matriculated students will be emailed their credentials.